 General Data Protection Regulations (GDPR)

-New data protection legislation is due to come into force on 25th May 2018, which aims to protect the privacy of all EU citizens and prevent data breaches.
+New data protection legislation came into force on 25 May 2018, which aims to protect the privacy of all EU citizens and prevent data breaches.
 It will apply to any public or private organisation processing personal data.

 Established key principles of data privacy will remain relevant in the new Data Protection Legislation but there are also a number of changes that will affect commercial arrangements, both new and existing, with suppliers.
 The new General Data Protection Regulations (GDPR) specify that any processing of personal data, by a Processor, should be governed by a contract with certain provisions included.

 We have identified existing contracts involving processing personal data, and which will be in place after May 2018, that require updating to bring them into line with the new regulations.
 This will involve updating contract terms based on the generic standard clauses and ensuring specifications and service delivery schedules reflect the roles and responsibilities between the Controller and the Processor as required by the new regulations.